-While it has been said earlier that reptiles typically have evolved from amphibians, certain environmental factors on land had prompted reptiles to diverge from amphibians.
-They had to develop novel features that would ensure their survival and hence become different from amphibians.
+While it has been said earlier that reptiles typically have evolved from amphibians, certain environmental factors on land have prompted reptiles to diverge from amphibians.
+They had to develop novel features to ensure survival and become different from amphibians.
 Listed below are these differences:

 |Origin||First evolved about 370 million years ago.||First evolved 315 million years ago.|